-This course will take place online via Desire2Learn (D2L) and Zoom.
-To best succeed in the course, students are encouraged to participate in the asynchronous learning tasks using the D2L learning environment and synchronous Zoom sessions.
-When unable to participate live due to the time difference or unforeseen circumstances, inform the instructor in advance and propose and implement propose an alternative participation activity (e.g., watch the recordings, submit a brief reflection, and actively contribute to the follow-up online discussion).
+This course will also use Desire2Learn (D2L).
+If you are unable to attend class for any reason, inform the instructor (in advance if possible) and we may be able to propose an alternative participation activity (e.g., watch a recorded lecture, submit a brief reflection, and actively contribute to the follow-up online discussion).

-Prerequisite/Co-Requisite:

-Admission to the BHSc Honours program
+Prerequisite/Co-Requisite: Admission to the BHSc Honours program communicate effectively with a scientific audience.
+Particular emphasis is placed on academic writing and presentation skills through individual and team assignments.